 Mujuru, still known among her supporters by her war name Teurai Ropa (Spill Blood), has long been touted as a possible successor to Mugabe.

 She was 25 years old when she became a Cabinet minister at independence in 1980.
+She rose to prominence when, as women’s affairs minister, she banned beauty pageants, saying they degraded women.

 Her fortunes have see-sawed in the past six years.
 In 2004 she looked a dead certainty for higher office after Mugabe eased her into her current position by sacking six provincial party chairpeople.